-Design, Project Manager and Builder: Kane Construction P/L
+Design, Project Manager And Builder: Kane Construction P/L

-Mechanical and Electrical Engineering: Wood And Grieve Engineers
+Mechanical And Electrical Engineering: Wood And Grieve Engineers

-Photographs: Bruce Usher, Glenn Macari, Nick Bowers
+Photographs: Glenn Macari, Bruce Usher, Nick Bowers

+From the architect.
 The Old Tannery, a stout brick factory-style edifice built for the training of tanners in the 1930s, enjoys no official heritage status.
 However, our clients viewed it differently.
 Kane Construction, a building company that pursues unusual and inventive building projects, wanted their Sydney office building to reflect this interest.

 The main original building is two-storeyed, with robust ironbark trabiated structure, exposed bearers, joists and timber cross bracing, and handsome oregon trusses.
 Next to this were a few ad hoc buildings of lesser quality, with single brick skin in very poor condition.